force-sight/forcesight/README.md

 ## Quick Start

-TODO: This is a quick start guide for the project.
+This is a quick start guide for the project.
 The robot is not required for this part.

 1. Download the dataset, model, and hardware [here](https://1drv.ms/f/s!AjebifpxoPl5hO5bu91QCJSDizws9g?e=h9AlnZ).
 Place the model in `checkpoints/forcesight_0/` and place the dataset in `data/`.

 2. **Train a model**

+    Skip this if you plan to use trained checkpoint

     ```bash
     python3 -m prediction.trainer --config default_config
     ```